-If you decide on adoption, both parents must sign an adoption consent form (or in some cases the birth father’s consent may not be needed), after which you have a further 28 days to change your mind and remove your consent.
+If you decide on adoption, both parents must sign an adoption consent form (or in some cases this may not be needed), after which you have a further 28 days to change your mind and remove your consent.

 Proceeding with the adoption

 During the adoption process you can be involved in selecting the adoptive parents you feel will be most